Pittsburgh Mercy Health System

 Registration & Payment

-Mail completed registration form and a check made payable to the Mercy Parish Nurse and Health Ministry Program by Friday, October 17.
-The first 30 people who register will receive a small gift on the day of the symposium.
+Mail completed registration form and a check made payable to the Mercy Parish Nurse and Health Ministry Program by Saturday, October 17, 2015.

 Faith Community Nurse and Health Minister Preparation Course

-The Mercy Parish Nurse and Health Ministry Program, part of Pittsburgh Mercy Health System and sponsored by the Sisters of Mercy, is an approved provider of the International Parish Nurse Resource Center’s “Foundations of Faith Community Nursing,” course, a preparation course for faith community nurses and health ministers.
-This 34-hour, four-day course is designed for registered nurses, other health care professionals, and laypersons who are interested in promoting health, wellness, and spirituality; coordinating volunteers; or starting a visitation ministry in their faith communities.
+The Mercy Parish Nurse and Health Ministry Program, part of Pittsburgh Mercy Health System and sponsored by the Sisters of Mercy, is an approved provider of the International Parish Nurse Resource Center’s “Foundations of Faith Community Nursing" curriculum, a preparation course for faith community nurses and health ministers.
+This 38-hour, five-day course is designed for registered nurses, other health care professionals, and laypersons who are interested in promoting health, wellness, and spirituality; coordinating volunteers; or starting a visitation ministry in their faith communities.

 The Mercy Parish Nurse and Health Ministry Program will offer the course on the following dates: